 C: Tiger Stripe

-Ice cream research and the University of Missouri goes back a long way.
-One of MU's first research bulletins, No. 128 published in 1929, described the effects of pressure in the manufacture of ice cream.
-MU's favorite flavor, Tiger Stripe Ice Cream, was developed through research efforts lead by Robert Marshall, now the Arbuckle Professor Emeritus.
+Ice cream research and the University of Missouri go back a long way.
+One of MU's first research bulletins, No. 128, published in 1929, described the effects of pressure in the manufacture of ice cream.
+MU's favorite flavor, Tiger Stripe ice cream, was developed through research efforts lead by Robert Marshall, now the Arbuckle Professor Emeritus.
 His earlier research on ice cream centered on methods to measure taste and the survival of bacteria in frozen yogurts.

 Approximately what percentage of MU grads live inside the State of Missouri?